-For more about this decision, here is a review from the office of the Ombudsman that goes into detail about a particular request, and has further insight into why it is not possible to remove stories:
+For more on this position, here is a review from the office of the Ombudsperson that goes into detail about a particular request, and offers further insight into why it is not possible to remove stories:

 We will update a story when new information becomes available.
 If you have new information about a story, you can send it, along with the appropriate URL, to CBC Audience Services.